Same-day or next-day? Transparent time-dependent shipment pricing for e-fulfillment: Model

 \subsubsection{Performance measures}

-\subsubsection{Backorders}
+The (periodic) Markov chain that arises from any given shipment policy $\pi = (\bar{\tau},f_0,f_1,\ldots,f_{\bar{\tau}})$ has a stationary probability distribution since $\rho<1$.
+Therefore, defining performance measures in terms of long-run averages is appropriate.

+\subsubsection{Backorders.}

-There are potentially some orders that are due by deadline $(k+1)T$ immediately after operating cycle $k$ or that are already too late in operating cycle $k$, but remain unprocessed in the last period of operating cycle $k$ and become backorders.
-We denote the random number of backorders occurring at the end of operating cycle $k$ by $M_k$.
-Such backorders occur if at time $t=kT+(T-1)$, the sum of the orders $X^C_t$ and the order income for express shipment $E_t$ exceeds the processing capacity $B_t$, i.e., $M_k=\big(X^C_{kT+(T-1)} + E_{kT+(T-1)} - B_{kT+(T-1)} \big)^+$.
+Let $t \in \mathbb{N}_0$ and $l=\lfloor t/T\rfloor$.
+Orders that are due by the deadline immediately after operating cycle $l$, i.e., at time $(l+1)T$, become backorders if they remain unprocessed in the last period of operating cycle $l$.
+We denote by $B_l$ the random number of \emph{backorders} at the end of operating cycle $l$.
+Backorders occur at the end of operating cycle $l$ if at time $t=lT+(T-1)$, the number of high-urgency unprocessed orders $X^h_t+E_t$ exceeds the processing capacity $K_t$.
+More specifically, we have

 The long-run average number of backorders per operating cycle equals